cawasser/chocolate/README.md

 > NOTE: Do _*NOT*_ push the `*-local.edn` files to the repo!!!!!

+*-local.edn files are entirely optional.
+If they are missing, the app still runs, just with only the base configuration.

 ## One More Thing...

 In order to support additional "local" protocol buffer Java types, it is required for you to create a local